faun/provisioneering/README.md

   aws configure
 ```

 Follow the prompts.
 They will lead the way.
+Make sure you select JSON as the output format.

 ---